-managed by the wise and well intentioned state bureaucrats for the greatest good of the greatest number of people.
-By others it is focused on the inherent difficulties in designing rules to do this even in the best of circumstances, and the many examples of states with corrupt servants making state property into something best described as open access or even their own private property, should warn against too much faith in the state in general (Ostrom 1993).
+State Property Rights: In discussing state property rights it is focused on their public character.
+They are by some seen as being held in trust for the people and should be managed by the wise and filled with good intent state bureaucrats for the greatest good of the greates number of people.
+By others it is focused on the inherent difficulties in designing rules to do this even in the best of circumstances, and the many examples of states with corrupt servants making state property into something best described as open access or even their own private property, should warn agains too much faith in the state in general (Ostrom 1993).

-Common Property Rights

-In the discussions of private and public property, the common property rights are by some seen as the ideal combination of private and state aspects of property, and by others as getting the worst combination of the two.
+Common Property Rights: In the discussions of private and public property, the common property rights are by some seen as the ideal combination of private and state aspects of property, and by others as getting the worst combination of the two.
 It is well within the probable that all arguments about the virtues and shortcomings of common property may be true in some specific context and with some specific combination of rights and duties as defined by some specific political system.
 It is impossible that all arguments can be true in general.

-Problems of collective action

-Common property rights and state property rights share the feature of vesting in collective entities, and hence they share the problems of collective action.
-The first order problem consists in agreeing to assigning a particular system of property rights in the first place.
-This problem has been studied extensively in connection with the management of open access resources (Taylor 1987, Ostrom 1990, Sandler 1992, Ostrom, Gardner, and Walker 1994).
+Problems of collective action: Common property rights and state property rights share the feature of vesting in collective entities, and hence they share the problems of collective action.
+The first order problem consists in agreeing to assign a particular system of property rights in the first place.
+This problem has been studied extensively in connection with the management of open access resources (Taylor 1987, Ostrom 1990, Sandler 1992, Ostrom, Gardener, and Walker 1994).
 The second order problem is to device a mechanism for monitoring, enforcing, and revising the system of property rights.

-Sources of property rights
+1.4 Sources of property rights